Steve Sullivan (basketball): Professional career

 Sullivan was drafted by the ABA's Pittsburgh Pipers in the 1967 ABA Draft.
 Pittsburgh had just signed Connie Hawkins at power forward, so Sullivan waited for the NBA draft that summer.
 Selected 14th in the draft by the Detroit Pistons in an overall draft that included Earl Monroe, Pat Riley, Clem Haskins, Walt Frazier, and Phil Jackson, the Pistons had two of the first four overall picks.
 The Pistons drafted Jimmy Walker with the first overall pick, then drafted Sonny Dove with the 4th overall pick.
 The Pistons eventually opted to keep Dove on the roster over Sullivan.

 Later, Sullivan spent nine years professionally playing in Italy and Spain, receiving numerous MVP awards.

 Death

-After living and working for 45 years in Spain, Italy and England, Sullivan passed away in London, England on August 27, 2014, surrounded by his family.
+After living and working for 45 years in Spain, Italy and England, Sullivan died in London, England, on August 27, 2014, surrounded by his family.